WFTV Q&A: In Conversation with Director, Kirsten Johnson and the Producers behind Dick Johnson is Dead

 Maureen A. Ryan | Co-Producer

 Maureen A. Ryan is a producer based in New York specialising in narrative and documentary feature films.
 She is the co-producer of James Marsh’s Man on Wire, a documentary that won the 2009 Academy Award® for Best Documentary and the 2009 BAFTA Award for Best British Film.
 Her other co-producer credits include Becoming which was nominated for four 2020 Emmy awards and Project Nim which won the Sundance Best Director of World Cinema Documentary and was shortlisted for the 2011 Academy Award® for Best Documentary.
 Ryan was co-executive producer of the USA Network television pilot Stanistan and the re-creations producer for Johanna Hamilton’s feature 1971 and Alex Gibney’s award-winning feature Mea Maxima Culpa: Silence in the House of God.

-WFTV members please log-in to your WFTV account and sign up via the Eventbrite link below this listing.
+WFTV members please log-in to your WFTV account to watch the recording of the event.